web3os-org/.github/profile/README.md

 <summary><strong>Expand TODO</strong></summary>

 - There's a lot to do... please help. 😅
+- IO piping
 - Typescriptify everything
 - Finish internationalization/translations
-- Decoupling of built-in modules into their own packages
+- Decoupling of most built-in modules into their own packages
-- Unified WASM handling (or just give up and focus on Emscripten)
+- Unified WASM handling
-- Finish development of backend Node.js web3os-server API
 - Rewrite expensive core modules using Emscripten
 - Improve security/isolation
 - Some apps are just placeholders; flesh them out
 - Modify command interfaces to conform to IEEE Std 1003.1-2017
-- Flesh out rm command and remove rmdir; allow recursive delete
-- Improve offline mode handling
 - Add more things to the TODO list

 </details>